How Do Eastern Religions Deal with Substance Abuse and Treatment?

 Shinto assigns divine status to famous people, forces of nature, or even animals.
 These divinities are referred to as kamis.
 There is no concept of heaven, and although the kami are generally believed to be good, some may not be.
 Prayers are often offered to them for various reasons, such as rain, success, or having governmental leaders make good decisions.

-Substance abuse treatment in this context should emphasize community goals over individual goals, the maintenance of actions that are good for the family and community, and the need for self-discipline and the understanding of human suffering.
+Substance use treatment in this context should emphasize community goals over individual goals, the maintenance of actions that are good for the family and community, and the need for self-discipline and the understanding of human suffering.
 Some of the philosophical tenets of Taoism may also be applicable to individuals who practice Shinto.

 Taoism